 So when I find my love waning and slip into periods of lethargy, I don’t need to pump myself up and make myself love Jesus more.
 I need to ever have Christ before me, learning of him, acknowledging him, looking to him, leaning on him, and gathering with his people.
 I need to be reminded over and over and over again, of what the Father proclaimed, and the Son accomplished and the Spirit enables.

 “We love him because he first loved us” (1 John 4:19)

 This is why when Paul compels the saints to love Christ, he doesn’t begin with telling them how to pump themselves up.
 Rather, he lays God’s grand plan before them and proclaims his majesty and work of creation.
 He lets them know that their love for God can never outmatch his love for us.

 I was reminded of this today in a sermon on Romans 12:1-2, that it is not compulsion that compels us to love God with our lives, but because of his great mercies explained in the first 11 chapters.
-If our motivation is to love God enough so that he loves us, we will push ourselves to do what is needed to be done to be enough…and this will wear us out.
+If our motivation is to love God enough so that he loves us, we will push ourselves to do what is needed to be done to be enough.
+Sooner or later we’ll discover, this will wear us out.
 Rather, it is because he first loved us that we respond in gratitude and lay our lives out as a sacrifice to him.

 This is why I am more strongly convinced that our worship gatherings MUST put emphasis on what God has done so that we respond instead of whipping us up in some kind of frenzy to prove we love Jesus.
 This is why Christ-centered preaching is so vitally important, more than just expository preaching or definitely more than just listing out a set of instructions for us to follow.
 Over at Reformed Margins, David Cheng wrote a compelling piece Gospel-Centered vs Christ-Centered Preaching;